 WEBR Investors Have Opportunity to Lead Weber Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-9, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Weber Inc. ("Weber" or the "Company") ( NYSE: WEBR).
+LOS ANGELES, Sept.
+15, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Weber Inc. ("Weber" or the "Company") ( NYSE: WEBR).

 Class Period: August 2021 IPO